ChetanSureka/react-notes-app/README.md

 4. - npm run build //BUILDS THE APP FOR PRODUCTION
 5. - npm server //SERVES THE Backend Json server ON PORT 5000

-Note The app uses a json server which serves as a backend to the frontend
+Note:- The app uses a json server which serves as a backend to the frontend

 # Notes List Images
 <img src="./image.png">